univention/univention-corporate-server/doc/manual/mail/fetchmail.rst

      - The mail can be fetched via the IMAP or POP3 protocols.

    * - Remote mail server
-     - The name of the mail server from which the e-mails are to be fetched.
+     - The name of the mail server from which the emails are to be fetched.

    * - Encrypt connection (SSL/TLS)
      - If this option is enabled, the mail is fetched in an encrypted form (when